mdavids/rfc/content/draft-davids-forsalereg-19.md

 where the domain name is available for lease, or where the contractual right to use the domain name is offered to another party.

-The DNS terminology used in this document is as defined in [@!RFC9499].
+DNS terminology in this document follows [@!RFC9499].

 # Conventions {#conventions}